usenature.com

 ANXIETY

 Nevertheless the understanding of its function can help you to cope with minor anxieties, and help you to understand and learn to overcome the big ones.
-The one very basic approach to an anxiety, is learning to be better prepared in the future.
+The one very basic approach to an anxiety is learning to be better prepared in the future.

 Feelings of anxiety, tell you of an uncertainty you have in yourself.
 This uncertainty could stem from insufficient knowledge, fear, danger, doubt, negative visual mind images about yourself, anything, where you are for some reason not sure.
 What we discussed with regard to regrets, shows us that it is O.K. to take a certain risk.
-Being afraid of that risk, being afraid of coming out of the box can have an underlying anxiety.
-That anxiety has to be classed as either real or imagined.
+Being afraid of that risk, being afraid of coming out of the box can cause an underlying anxiety.

 THE POSITIVE FUNCTION of an anxiety is the awareness that you have to prepare better.
 The awareness of whether it is real or imagined helps you to have a good look at yourself and to clear yourself of negative attitudes and uncertainties.
 It helps you to direct where to find the information you need in order to feel comfortable in yourself.